irmen/Pyro4/docs/source/alternative.rst

 Running on alternative Python implementations
 *********************************************

-Pyro is written in 100% pure Python which -theoretically- enables it to be used with any compatible Python implementation.
+Pyro is a pure Python library so you should be able to use it with any compatible Python implementation.
 There are a few gotchas however.
 If possible please use the most recent version available of your Python implementation.